azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Exhaustive rules"
-    subtitle="The game provides guidelines on how to handle common situations found in a fantasy adventure game: exploration, travel, social interactions, stealth, combat, magic, vehicles, and more!" >}}
+    subtitle="The game provides guidelines on how to handle common situations found in a fantasy adventure game: exploration, travel, social interactions, stealth, combat, magic, and more!" >}}

   {{< hextra/feature-card
     title="Deadly adventures"
     subtitle="Death is always behind the corner.
 The Player characters are common folks and every fight or challenge they face could be their last.
-Characters become more skilful as they gain experience but don't turn into invincible heroes."
+They become more skilful as they gain experience but don't turn into invincible heroes."
   >}}
   {{< hextra/feature-card
     title="Simple yet deep combat"